Soft Scale Insects Identification Guide

 Common Species in North America

-- Brown Soft Scale (Coccus hesperidum): One of the most common soft scales, found on greenhouse plants, citrus, and ornamentals across the country.
-Adults are flat, oval, and yellowish-brown.
+Brown Soft Scale (Coccus hesperidum): One of the most common species.
+It feeds on houseplants, greenhouse crops, and outdoor plants in warm climates.
+Adults are flat, oval, and yellowish-brown to dark brown.
+It can reproduce year-round in greenhouses.

 Treatment Methods for Soft Scale Insects